graphql-dotnet/graphql-dotnet/docs/src/getting-started.md

      * of searches and filters you support.
      *
      * In this example, the data itself is hardcoded in the `resolve:` line.
-     * In the "real world," you'd be querying your database.
+     * In the "real world," you'd be querying your data provider.
      */
     public class StarWarsQuery : ObjectGraphType
     {